Foundation vs Charity vs Nonprofit: Key Differences

 • IRS-recognized nonprofit 501(c)(3) public charities do not have to pay corporate income tax.

-However, fundraising is difficult and you may find yourself in fierce competition for donations.
-You will also come under pressure to be very open, even revealing financial statements to the media and general public.
+However, as you’re looking into how to start a nonprofit, you’ll discover that it can be a labor-intensive process.
+What’s more, fundraising is often difficult, and you may find yourself in fierce competition for donations.
+You can also come under pressure to be very open, even to reveal your nonprofit financial statements to the media and general public.
 This type of accountability can result in unflattering press coverage, particularly if your organization is experiencing some financial or administrative challenges.

 Structural and Operational Differences

-Structural differences between foundations, charities, and nonprofits include foundations often focusing on grant-making, charities providing direct aid, and nonprofits covering a broader mission range.
+Structural differences among foundations, charities, and nonprofits include foundations often focusing on grantmaking, charities providing direct aid, and nonprofits covering a range of missions.

 Tax Implications and Regulations

 Foundations, charities, and nonprofits all typically qualify for tax-exempt status under Section 501(c)(3) in the U.S., meaning they are exempt from federal income tax.
-However, each has different regulations.
+However, each type of organization has different regulations.

-In order to be tax-exempt, the organization must exist for one of the following reasons, according to the IRS:
+In order to be tax-exempt, an organization must exist for one of the following reasons, according to the IRS:

 • Religious